Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/DFX/2RP_GPIO_BRAM_in_RP_Interface_INI/README.md

 - GPIO in RP1RM1 connected to Constant: 0XFACEFEED
 - GPIO in RP1RM2 connected to Constant: 0XFEEDC0DE

-- Static-RP interface is using NoC INI (Inter NoC Interconnect).
-  Hence there is no need of additional DFX Decoupler in the static region.
+- The Static-RP interface is using the NoC Inter NoC Interconnect (INI).
+Hence, there is no need for an additional DFX Decoupler in the static region.

-Currently BRAMs are not initialized to any memory initialization value in the design.
+Currently, block RAMs are not initialized to any memory initialization value in the design.

 <hr class="sphinxhide"></hr>